Hurleyworks/MicrogradCPP/README.md

 # Build and run MicrogradCPP app
-Go back to root directory and run the "generateVS2022.bat" file Goto newly created "builds/VisualStudio2022" folder abd open and build the NeuralNets.sln Run the MicrogradCPP sandbox app.
+Go back to root directory and run the "generateVS2022.bat" file Goto newly created "builds/VisualStudio2022" folder and open and build the NeuralNets.sln Run the MicrogradCPP sandbox app.

 # Unit tests
-Goto unittest folder and run the "generateVS2022.bat" file Goto newly created "builds/VisualStudio2022" folder abd open and build the UnitTest.sln
+Goto unittest folder and run the "generateVS2022.bat" file Goto newly created "builds/VisualStudio2022" folder and open and build the UnitTest.sln